-- 4. Determine the total amperage draw for all heat exchangers installed. - For example, if six Aqua-Hot Cozy heat exchangers have been installed, multiply the amperage draw of each heat exchanger (0.23 amps) by the number of heat exchangers (6).
+- 3. Consult the heat exchanger's manufacturer for amp-draw information - 4.
+Determine the total amperage draw for all heat exchangers installed. - For example, if six Aqua-Hot Cozy heat exchangers have been installed, multiply the amperage draw of each heat exchanger (0.23 amps) by the number of heat exchangers (6).
 The total amperage draw in this scenario would be 1.38 amps. - 5.
-Add the total heat exchanger amperage draw to the amperage of the installed Aqua-Hot. - For example, an Aqua-Hot 400D with six Cozy heat exchangers has a total amperage draw of 20.38 amps.
+Add the total heat exchanger amperage draw to the amperage of the installed Aqua-Hot. - For example, an Aqua-Hot 600D with six Cozy heat exchangers has a total amperage draw of 23.38 amps.